Quantum hedging in two-round prover-verifier interactions: Mathematical derivations

-\begin{proof} Given that $n$ repetitions of the test are administered, our claim states that Bob will win {\it at least} one out of the $n$ tests if he adopts $\Phi_1$ as his strategy when the projective measurement made by Alice corresponds to the parameter $\theta_1$.
-A similar argument also holds for $\Phi_2$ at the corresponding angle $\theta_2$.
-We prove this explicitly for the strategy $\Phi_1$, and the other case follows using the same argument.
-Before we present the proof, note that the Choi representations of the linear mappings $\Phi_1$ and $\Phi_2$ can be verified to refer to valid completely positive and trace preserving maps.
-The proof of this lemma uses a technique of preconditioning, where, given a state $\sigma$ returned by Bob after applying $\Phi_1$, we consider the resulting state after he loses a game after Alice's projective measurement, and the corresponding probability.
-This preconditioning has depth $n$ since we are playing $n$ games in parallel, and therefore have $n$ projective measurement outcomes.
-To finish the proof, we set this probability to zero, and solve for $\theta$ in the resulting equation.
+\begin{proof} Given that $n$ parallel repetitions of the game are considered, our claim states that Bob will win {\it at least} one out of the $n$ repetitions if he adopts $\Lambda_{n}$ as his strategy when the projective measurement made by Alice corresponds to the parameter $\theta_{n,\alpha}$.
+A similar argument also holds for $\Xi_{n}$ at the corresponding angle $\gamma_{n,\alpha} $.
+We prove this explicitly for the strategy $\Lambda_{n}$ , and the other case follows using the same argument.
+The proof of this lemma uses a technique of conditioning where we consider the resulting state conditioned on Bob obtaining a losing outcome in the first projective measurement of Alice, and the corresponding probability for such an outcome.
+Then, we generalize this procedure to the rest of the parallel repetitions.
+To conclude the proof, we set the probability of the ``all-losing state" at the end to zero, which allows us to solve for $\theta$ in the final equation.

 First, let us define the pure states: